pearcej/pearcej.github.io/csc493/r06-component1.md

 Be sure to identify which component you have fully implemented in your Scrum report.

-.

 ---
 ### Submission Deadline:
 - *Before next class:*
   - Scrum report that does the usual and also clearly identifies the newly coded component.
-  - Commit the code for this your newly completed component with header-style descriptions in each software component as well as internal documentation though comment lines.
+  - Commit the code for your newly completed component with header-style descriptions in each software component as well as internal documentation though comment lines.
 This is submitted to Github.